drod21/Auto-Sense/replit.md

 - Responsive grid layouts: 3-column on desktop, 2-column on tablet, single column on mobile

 **Key UI Pages:**
-- Dashboard: Main view displaying all exercises with grid/table toggle, search functionality, and exercise management
+- Dashboard: Main view displaying workout programs with phases and workout days.
+Shows workout days as cards with exercises grouped within each day.
+Includes search functionality and program statistics.
 - Upload: Drag-and-drop file upload interface with progress tracking and AI parsing feedback
 - 404: Not Found fallback page